Overview of Fourth Series of Seibu Holdings Inc. Unsecured Straight Bonds (Green Bonds)

 A Green Bond is a bond issued by companies and local public entities, etc. to procure the funding required for green projects, such as environmental improvement projects , renewable energy projects, the construction or refurbishment of energy-efficient buildings, prevention and management of environmental pollution, and so on.

-By issuing Green Bonds, in addition to further diversifying our funding methods, we will contribute to the building of a sustainable society by providing green transportation methods and encouraging the spread of renewable energy.
+By issuing Green Bonds, in addition to further diversifying our funding methods, we will contribute to thebuilding of a sustainable society by providing a clean means of transportation and encouraging the spread of renewable energy.

 (With Inter-Bond Pari Passu Clause) (Green Bonds)